Stocks Diverge Ahead Of Key US Debt Talks - UrduPoint

 After returning from the G7 summit in Japan, Biden will meet Republican House Speaker Kevin McCarthy at the White House, with a warning that the government could run out of cash as soon as June.

-Wall Street opened more or less flat, with the Dow dipping and the S&P 500 and Nasdaq Composite edging higher.
+Wall Street was mixed in late morning trading, with the Dow dipping and the S&P 500 and Nasdaq Composite edging higher.

 "The stock market is certainly attentive to the situation, but it does not appear to be overly anxious about the debt ceiling not being raised," said Briefing.com analyst Patrick O'Hare.